 There are multiple ways for students to provide their documentation to SAS, which can include:

-- A completed Disability Verification Form completed by a licensed professional and/or properly credentialed professional (e.g. medical doctor, psychiatrist, counselor, etc.).
+- A completed Disability Verification Form (PDF) completed by a licensed professional and/or properly credentialed professional (e.g. medical doctor, psychiatrist, counselor, etc.).

 - A letter written by the student’s healthcare professional that should include:

 - Diagnostic statement identifying the disability and date of diagnosis